leighmcculloch/go-optional/README.md

 * [Subdirectories](#pkg-subdirectories)

 ## <a name="pkg-overview">Overview</a>
-Package optional provides Optional types that wrap builtin types as an alternative to using pointers or zero values to represent the lack of something.
-The Optional types require conditional unwrapping to get to the inner value, which ensures by way of the compiler that you do not end up with a nil value.
+Package optional provides types that wrap builtin types as a alternative to using pointers or zero values to represent the lack of value.
+The Optional types require the developer to unwrap them to get to the inner value, which ensures a nil value doesn't get operated on by way of the compiler.

+The package also contains a template that you can use with go generate to create optional types for your own types.
+See below for instructions on how to use the template.

 ### Examples
+Take a pointer to something and make it an optional to force users to only use it if it's not nil:

+	var i *int = ...

+	o := optional.OfIntPtr(v)

+	o.IfPresent(func(i int) {
+		// only called if i was not originally nil
+		// use i here
+	})

 Perform operations only if the optional is not empty: